PCI DSS 4.0.1 Compliance: What Every Business Must Do by 2025

 Focusing on the individual role, according to the PCI SSC, a Qualified Security Assessor is someone who meets the following key requirements:

-Have a background in information security through formal education or professional experience.
+Must have a background in information security

 Be employed by a PCI SSC-approved Qualified Security Assessor Company (QSAC).